pkp/pkp-docs/orcid/en/using-plugin.md

 ### ORCID plugin will display contributors' ORCID iDs on publication page

-Contributor’s authenticated ORCID iDs will be publicly displayed on the journal article or preprint page, which will link to the contributor’s ORCID record.
+Authors' and contributors' authenticated ORCID iDs will be publicly displayed on the journal article or preprint page, which will link to the contributor’s ORCID record.

 ![Article page displaying authenticated iDs under each of the three contributors' names.](./assets/orcid-id-example.png)